jlauinger/master-of-science/code/evaluation/README.md

 The `go-safer-evaluation/` directory contains the scientific evaluation of the `go-safer` linter tool.
 It is split into two parts, an evaluation based on the labeled data set and an evaluation based on a thorough analysis of six complete Go packages.
 It also contains notes about the evaluation strategy.

+## Comparison with other external linters

+The `other-linters-comparison/` directory contains comparison results about how many findings of `go-geiger` are also found by the existing tools `go vet` and `gosec`.